Ph.D., University of California, Berkeley

 B.A., Yeshiva University

 Eliyahu Stern is Associate Professor of Modern Jewish Intellectual and Cultural History in the Departments of Religious Studies and History.
 Previously, he was Junior William Golding Fellow in the Humanities at Brasenose College and the Oriental Institute, University of Oxford.
-He researches the transformation and development of traditional and religious worldviews in Western life and thought.
-In particular, he focuses on modern Jewish history, Zionism, secularism, and religious radicalism.
-His first book entitled, The Genius: Elijah of Vilna and the Making of Modern Judaism was published by Yale University Press in 2012).
-His second monograph Jewish Materialism: The Intellectual Revolution of the 1870s (Yale University Press, 2017) details the ideological background to Jews’ involvement in Zionism, Capitalism, and Communism.
-His courses include Secularism: From the Enlightenment to the Present, Modern Jewish Intellectual History, and Law and Ethics in Modern Judaism.
+He is the author of the award-winning, The Genius: Elijah of Vilna and the Making of Modern Judaism (Yale University Press in 2012).
+His second monograph Jewish Materialism: The Intellectual Revolution of the 1870s (Yale University Press, 2018) details the ideological background to Jews’ involvement in Zionism, Capitalism, and Communism.
+His courses include Secularism: From the Enlightenment to the Present, Modern Jewish Intellectual History, The Holocaust in Culture and Politics.
 He has served as a term member on the Council on Foreign Relations a fellow of the Shalom Hartman Institute, and a consultant to the Museum of the History of Polish Jews in Warsaw, Poland.
 Currently, he is a member of the Academic Advisory Board of the Center of Jewish History.

 For reviews of The Genius: Elijah of Vilna and the Making of Modern Judaism, CLICK HERE